theima/ein/README.md

 ### NodeAsync
 This mixins adds handling of observables of actions to `next`.
 It is used by [view](#view).
 #### Asynchronous actions
 When something asynchronous have to be handled send in an observable of actions to `next`.
 It should never error so if it's mapped from another observable, catch any errors.
-It will execute all actions that are sent until completed.
+It will map all actions that are sent until completed.

 ```typescript
 node.next(httpLib.get('example')